 August 7, 1945 – December 18, 2012

-A visionary, ingenious, a great innovator who could see beyond boundaries, on of a few people to really have changed the boatbuilding game in his lifelong quest for speed.
-This is how boatbuilders and designers, sailors and iceboaters recall Jan Gougeon.
+Jan Gougeon was a visionary, ingenious, and a great innovator who could see beyond boundaries, one of a few people to really have changed the boatbuilding game in his lifelong quest for speed.
+This is how boat builders, designers, sailors, and iceboaters recall Jan.
 A natural engineer, Jan became an accomplished boat designer and builder who was always thinking about his next boat.
-His vibrant boyish enthusiasm lit up the room.
+His vibrant, boyish enthusiasm lit up the room.
 Jan was a fierce competitor who shared tips and technology openly, offering astute and encouraging advice to novice and veteran sailors and builders alike.
 His work with epoxy and lightweight composites expanded wooden boat building to another generation.
-Jan believe the faster you make others, the faster you will be.
+Jan believed the faster you make others, the faster you will be.
 Accidents and setbacks never defeated him but offered new problems to solve.
-Jan spent most of his time trying out new designs, materials or construction approaches in the Gougeon Brothers Bay City boat shop.
-After a terrible iceboating accident Jan suffered in the early ’70s, a friend asked Jan what what he would do if he could never walk again.
+Jan spent most of his time trying out new designs, materials, or construction approaches in the Gougeon Brothers Bay City boat shop.
+After a terrible iceboating accident Jan suffered in the early ’70s, a friend asked Jan what he would do if he could never walk again.
 “I’d still come to the boat shop every day so I would build a platform with casters so … I could work.”
-Jan was working in the shop until a few days before his death on Tuesday, December 18, 2012 at age 67.
+Jan was working in the shop until a few days before his death on Tuesday, December 18, 2012, at age 67.

-As well as racing, Jan love cruising, often in the North Channel.
+As well as racing, Jan loved cruising, often in the North Channel.
 He was also a licensed pilot.